 6. Align Favored Spending Categories With Your Spending Patterns, If Applicable

 Not all travel credit cards have favored spending categories.
-One significant advantage of the Capital One Venture Rewards credit card is its straightforward rewards program: All eligible purchases earn 2 miles per $1 spent, with no caps or restrictions.
+One significant advantage of the Capital One Venture Rewards credit card is its straightforward rewards program: Most eligible purchases earn 2 miles per $1 spent, with no caps or restrictions, while hotel and car rental purchases made through Capital One Travel earn 5 miles per $1 spent.
 Venture cardholders are never in suspense about how much they’ll earn from a particular purchase.